smolang/SemanticObjects/manual/source/fmos.rst

 Each such operation results in a call to ``fmi2SetXXX``, resp. ``fmi2GetXXX``, an FMO does not buffer read or written values itself.

 Addtionally, each FMO has a field ``role`` of ``String`` type and a field ``offset`` of integer type, which play a role in their semantic lifting and is explained below.
-These fields can be read and written and are not connceted to the encapsulated FMU.
+These fields can be read and written and are not connected to the encapsulated FMU.

 The ``doStep`` statement advances the encapsulated FMU by ``t`` time units.
 It results in a call to ``doStep`` of the encapsulated FMU.